-Russian court rejects Navalny’s appeal; allies detained
+Navalny defiant as Russian court rejects arrest appeal

 Demonstrations calling for Navalny‘s release took place in more than 100 cities across the nation last Saturday, a strong show of rising anger toward the Kremlin.
 Nearly 4,000 people were reported detained at those protests and some were handed fines and jail terms.

-Speaking during Thursday’s court hearing, Navalny thanked his supporters, saying “they are the last barrier preventing our country from sliding into the degradation.”
+Speaking during Thursday’s court hearing, Navalny thanked his supporters and said, “They are the last barrier preventing our country from sliding into the degradation.”

 Navalny fell into a coma while aboard a domestic flight from Siberia to Moscow on Aug.
 20. He was transferred from a hospital in Siberia to a Berlin hospital two days later.
 Labs in Germany, France and Sweden, and tests by the Organization for the Prohibition of Chemical Weapons, established that he was exposed to the Soviet-era Novichok nerve agent.